Expansive Lie Group Actions: Preliminaires

+\end{itemize} This forces the orbit of $x_n$ to intersect $T_x$ twice in $U_{\eta,x}$ for small time, but this is impossible by the choice of $\eta$.
+Thus the proposition is proved. \end{proof}

-Since locally-free actions are foliated, we can use porperties of foliations to analyse the behaviour of actions.
+Since locally-free actions are foliated, we can use the porperties of its orbit foliation to analyse the behaviour of actions.
 Next we will define a concept of expansiveness for foliations introduced by T. Inaba and M. Tsuchiya in \cite{IT}.
+Let $\mathcal{F}$ be a folitation of $M$.
+By the compactness of $M$ there exists $\eps_0>0$ such that for any $0<\eps\leq\eps_0$ the local transversal disc $D_{\eps}(x)$ at $x$ with radius $\delta$ is well defined.
+For such an $\eps>0$, we always can consider a complete transversal $\mathcal{T}$ whose its elements are discs of the form $D_{\eps}(x)$.
+A $\mathcal{F}$-curve is a curve contained in some leaf of $\mathcal{F}$.
+Fix some $\mathcal{F}$-curve $\al:[0,1]\to M$ and let $N$ be some local transversal disc containing $\al(0)$.